-This 19-week (DAY) and 30 week (Evening/Weekend) – 600 clock hours course which trains prospective students in competencies that enables the graduate to successfully pass the National Registry of Emergency Medical Technology.
+This 21-week (DAY) and 32 week (Evening/Weekend) – 630 clock hours course which trains prospective students in competencies that enables the graduate to successfully pass the National Registry of Emergency Medical Technology.
 The Emergency Medical Technology (Basic) will perform skills that include: (a) a brief overview of the human body, (b) techniques as defined in airway and pulmonary resuscitation for adults and special populations, (c) communication using various methods and proper documentation, (d) use of terminology and medical abbreviations as they relate to the EMT-Basic, (e) evaluating the scene for potential hazards, (f) recognizing the signs and symptoms of allergic reactions, (g) summarize signs of medical/behavioral emergencies. (h) traumatic injuries to the spine and head (i) learning the pre-hospital environment and transferring patients with life threatening illness.
 Upon successful completion of these courses as required by state regulations, graduates receive a certificate of completion for Emergency Medical Technology Program-Basic from Rio Grande Valley College.
 All students must pass the National Registry of Emergency Medical Technology Examination prior to registration as an Emergency Medical Technology-Basic.

 This program is not approved or regulated by TWC/CSC.

 Click here for your FREE Medical Career AssessmentLet's Get Started!

 Our Emergency Medical Technology Program – Basic takes 21 weeks (DAY) or 32 weeks (Evening/Weekend) and 630 clock hours to complete.
 Click here to download a course description